tmbuza/imap-bioinformatics/README.md

 # imap-mothur
-iMAP repo with GitHub Snakemake and GitHub Actions
+iMAP repo with Snakemake and GitHub Actions